DSpace/RestContract/items.md

 * 403 Forbidden - if you are not logged in with sufficient permissions and versioning is not public
 * 404 Not found - if the item doesn't exist

+### Get Item Submitter
+**/api/core/items/<:uuid>/submitter**

+It returns the submitter of the item

+Status codes:
+* 200 OK - returning the submitter
+* 204 No Content - if there is no submitter for the specified item
+* 401 Unauthorized - if you are not authenticated and don't have permissions on the item
+* 403 Forbidden - if you are not logged in with sufficient permissions
+* 404 Not found - if the item doesn't exist

 ## Deleting an item

 **DELETE /api/core/items/<:uuid>**